Florida deputy’s legal team says he didn’t have an obligation to stop Parkland school shooter

 “His primary reason for being there was for the safety, health and welfare of the students and the faculty,” Brill said of Peterson.
 “He had a duty to protect the administration, the teachers and students to a variety of unreasonable risks, including active shooters.”

 Sitting in the gallery, Peterson shook his head and grunted in disagreement during Brill’s argument.
-The parents of two students who were killed, 15-year-old Luke Hoyer and 18-year-old Meadow Pollack, sat down just feet behind Peterson, who later moved to the other side of the courtroom.
+The parents of two students who were killed, 15-year-old Luke Hoyer and 18-year-old Meadow Pollack, sat down just feet behind Peterson, who later moved to the other side of the courtroom before leaving.

-The hearing was ongoing Monday afternoon.
-Judge Phillips is not expected to immediately rule.
+Judge Phillips took the arguments under advisement and said she would rule soon.
 The trial is expected to start next year, if it goes forward.

 The families and survivors have already settled claims with the FBI — whose agents failed to investigate a warning about Cruz — and the Broward school district for a combined $153 million.